PengSU517/regcell/README.md

 The `regcell` package provides the functions to compute the CR-Lasso (cellwise regularized Lasso) proposed by Peng Su, Samuel Muller, Garth Tarr and Suojin Wang.
 The manuscript can be found [here](https://arxiv.org/abs/2307.05234).

-We have included a demonstration (demo), a simulation demonstration (simu) and a real data demonstration (realdata) in vignettes.
+We have included a demonstration (demo), a simulation demonstration (simu) and a real data demonstration (realdata, Bone mineral density data) in vignettes.

 We also created an [online R repository](https://posit.cloud/content/7571075) with some example scripts.